H-DNA/lox-lang/jlox/README.md

 That means the access expression `object.method` must do something special: It must return `method`, with `this` bound to `object`.
 Therefore, we have answered the first question, `this` is bound when we call `object.method`.

 The next question is how to bind & evaluate `this` in `method`?
 I'm pretty positive that `this`, although being a keyword, behaves just like a normal identifier.
 Therefore, it's seem natural that `this` should be bound using the same mechanism as normal identifiers.
-Currently, bindings of identifiers to values are stored inside the function's environment.
-Therefore, `object.method` should return a function with binding of (`this`, `object`) injected into the function environment.
+Currently, bindings of identifiers to values are stored inside the function's environmen.
+Therefore, `object.method` should return a function with the binding of (`this`, `object`) injected into the function's environment.

 ### Supporting `super`